How to: Use the Call Stack Window

 [Frames below may be incorrect and/or missing, no symbols loaded for name.dll]

-In managed code, by default. the Call Stack window hides information for non-user code.
+In managed code, the Call Stack window hides information for non-user code by default.
 The following notation appears instead of the hidden information:

 To display the Call Stack window in break mode or in run mode

-On the Debug menu, select Windows and then click Call Stack.
+On the Debug menu, choose Windows and then click Call Stack.

 To change the optional information displayed